appleboy/CodeGPT/README.md

 ### Git hook

-You can also integrate `codegpt` with Git via the prepare-commit-msg hook.
-This lets you use Git like you normally would, and edit the commit message before committing.
+You can also use the prepare-commit-msg hook to integrate `codegpt` with Git.
+This allows you to use Git normally and edit the commit message before committing.

 #### Install

-In the Git repository you want to install the hook in:
+You want to install the hook in the Git repository:

 ```sh
 codegpt hook install